How to Flush a Toilet When the Water is Off 5 Ingenious Hacks

 Considerations for Use

-In emergencies, water from your pool or jacuzzi can be a valuable resource for flushing toilets.
+In an emergency, the water from your pool or jacuzzi can be really helpful for flushing toilets.

 Method of Use